Improving Autoencoder Training Performance for Hyperspectral Unmixing with Network Reinitialisation: Performance investigation of autoencoders in a hyperspectral unmixing problem

 \subsubsection{Experiment}

 The goal of the experiment is to confirm the impact of weight initialisation on the final reconstruction error of the AE.
-For each of $N=50$ randomly initialised AE, we have performed $k=50$ separate training sessions for each AE initialisation with the same dataset and hyperparameter values, resulting in $n_a=2500$ trained models.
-This has been repeated across ten different hyperparameter sets (see Table~\ref{tab:parameters}) and four methods of weight initialisation, bringing the total number of models to $n_b = 100 000$.
+For each of $N=50$ randomly initialised AEs, we have performed $k=50$ separate training sessions for each AE initialisation with the same dataset and hyperparameter values, resulting in $n_a=2500$ trained models.
+This has been repeated across ten different hyperparameters sets (see Table~\ref{tab:parameters}) and four methods of weight initialisation, i.e. He~\cite{He2015rectifiers} and Glorot~\cite{glorot2010xavier} with normal or uniform distribution, bringing the total number of models to $n_b = 100 000$.

 Each model is evaluated as follows.
 Let $D$ be a HSI image and let $V_{GT}$ be a set of correct endmembers for image $D$.
 Let also $D_{GT}$ be ground truth for fractional abundances, i.e. correct abundances for endmembers $V_{GT}$.
 The AE $A_{i,j}, i = 1, \ldots, N, j= 1, \ldots, k$ is trained with a set of vectors from dataset $D$.
 The endmembers $V_{i,j}$ and abundance vectors are then extracted; the endmembers set $V_{i,j}$ is matched to $V_{GT}$.
 The match used is the permutation of endmembers with smallest distance to $V_{GT}$.
 Abundance vectors are compared to ground truth image $D_{GT}$ to calculate error $E^a_{i,j}$ in terms of RMSE, like in~\cite{su2019DAEN}, while endmembers are compared to their counterparts from $V_{GT}$ and the value of $E^e_{i,j}$ is calculated according to the SAD function.
 For a given experiment mean endmembers error is calculated, as follows: $E^{e} = \sum\nolimits_{i=1}^{N} \sum\nolimits_{j=1}^{k} \frac{E^{e}_{i,j}}{Nk}$.
 Mean abundances error $E^{a}$ is calculated analogously.